olets/bayard-variations/README.md

 **bayard-variations** not working for you?
 Check to see if it's a [known issue](https://github.com/olets/bayard-variations/issues).
 If it isn't, add it!

 I'll mention one bug in particular: sometimes the decos may draw below the staff instead of above it.
-Just stick a `w:` field at the end of the tune.
+Just add `I: dynamic 1` to each tune or, to cover the entire abc file, at the top of the file.
 I do this in the bayard-variations demo, and it's documented in [issue #1](https://github.com/olets/bayard-variations/issues/1).

 &nbsp;